Appetizers In Italy

 While the classic combination of prosciutto and melon is widely enjoyed, there are also regional variations that offer unique twists on this appetizer.
 For example, in some regions, melon balls are marinated in wine or liqueur before being wrapped in prosciutto.
 These variations add an extra layer of complexity and flavor to the dish, making it even more enticing.

-See also Appetizers Usa
+See also Philadelphia Appetizers

 Fritto Misto